trefx/5s-crate/0.3-DRAFT/index.md

 ## Security considerations

-It is RECOMMENDED that implementers apply strong access control before accepting a Five Safes Crate.
+It is RECOMMENDED that implementers apply strong access control before accepting a Trusted Workflow Run Crate.

 Allowing execution of any Workflow Crate effectively allows execution of arbitrary code.
 It is RECOMMENDED to check against a list of pre-approved workflows (see
 [Sign-off phase](#sign-off-phase)), e.g. using file checksums or cryptographic signatures.